 The Flatiron school will be the perfect launching pad to a profession that will make me happy.
 Learning to code on my own for the past few months, I have been presented with brand new challenges that I am not accustomed to, have been inspired to be innovative and have been forced to think creatively.

-I am fascinated by the Flatiron School’s ability to present coding as an art.
+I admire Flatiron’s ability to teach coding as an art.
 Five years ago, the thought of learning to be a programmer never would have crossed my mind.
 I went to acting school at NYU; we didn’t have ‘computer’ class; we had voice, movement and diction.
-In the classes we would meticulously study the craft of acting.
 There was constant reflection on what choices were successful and what didn’t work.
 Ultimately, these classes taught me the value of a ‘problem’.
 Problems teach me how things work, they can expand my imagination, force me to take a stand and say, “here is MY idea for how to fix this.”
 As an artist, you must creatively enjoy creatively solving problems.

 I know any career I settle into will need to have the room for me to be creative.
 I will always approach whatever I do as an artist.
 This is what attracts me to programming.